tonioloewald/xinjs-timezone-picker/README.md

 `--font-size`, `--font-color`, and `--font-family` control the text of the `<input>`

+## Annoyances

+I'm using the built-in support for filtered autocomplete in the `<input>` field where you type in the timezone manually.
+I figure more people simply won't use this, but if you do then its behavior is highly dependent on the browser implementation.
+E.g. Chrome is absolutely horrible (the menu jumps around randomly as you type) while Safari works beautifully on desktop and on mobile devices.

+Ideally I'd switch out the `<input>` field for `xinjs-ui`'s editable `<xin-select>` (and implement filtering…) but that would increase the size of this component significantly and really Chrome should fix it's shit.

 ## Acknowledgements

 I've built on data I found in Keval Bhatt's excellent jQuery-based picker,